Stacy Donovan Zapar | , , ,| By

 - Everyone else (those outside your network), ranked in descending order by profile completeness

 So what does this mean to you and me?
-Because this is the default for search results and the vast majority of people aren’t even aware that they can change it, it’s extra important to a) be a 1st degree connection to as many people as possible (i.e., grow that network!) and b) have a profile that’s 100% complete.
+Because this is the default for search results and the vast majority of people aren’t even aware that they can change it, it’s extra important to a) be a first degree connection to as many people as possible (i.e., grow that network!) and b) have a profile that’s 100% complete.
 This means including a profile picture, a professional headline, your last two jobs, etc. LinkedIn will walk you through the process and let you know once your profile is 100% complete.
 Anything less than 100% completeness is not only hurting you from a search ranking perspective, it’s also less-than-impressive to anyone who happens to read your profile.

 2. Keywords in certain sections rank higher.